 Year Graduated: 1998

 Christina Kelly was born to be a litigator.
 "I was always the kid in the family who argued the most with my dad, and he saw something in me that I didn't see," she remembers.
-"He said, 'If you don't go to law school, you'll have missed your calling.'"
+"He said, 'If you don't go to law school, you'll have missed your calling.'
 I didn't really know what that meant, but I always wanted to do something that helped others."
-After college, Ms. Kelly followed her father's advice and enrolled at University of the Pacific, McGeorge School of Law.
+After college, Ms. Kelly followed her father's advice and enrolled at University of the Pacific, McGeorge School of Law, where she was awarded the Order of the Barristers upon graduation.
 Today, as an attorney in Polsinelli Shughart PC's Insurance Coverage and Bad Faith Litigation practice group, Ms. Kelly helps her clients protect their business interests and also serves children through her impressive involvement in pro bono work.

 Ms. Kelly received her undergraduate degree in Justice Studies from Arizona State University.
 Knowing that she might want to become a lawyer someday, Ms. Kelly tested the profession by working in a law firm throughout college, first in a large firm and then in a smaller firm.
 "I got to see the day-to-day practice of civil law and civil litigation," she says.
 "It really helped me gain an understanding of what it would be like on a daily basis to work in a law firm.
 That was very helpful."
 When Ms. Kelly decided to apply to law school the year after she graduated from college, one of her law firm bosses encouraged her to look into his alma mater, McGeorge School of Law.
 "He said that it was a rigorous academic program, and he told me that Justice Kennedy was teaching there before he was appointed to the bench.
 I applied based on his recommendation.
 I was accepted, and when I went up to visit the campus, there was something about it that was very welcoming ...," she notes.
 "Of all the schools I looked at, it was the best fit for me."